-The I-90 Trail, known as the Mountain to Sound Greenway, or the John Wayne Trail, depending on how far east you are on the trail.
+The I-90 Trail, known as the Mountain to Sound Greenway, or the John Wayne Trail, depending on how far east you are on the trail, is a long distance east-west trail that theoretically crosses Washington State.
+In practice, the going gets very difficult if not impossible beyond the Columbia River.
+Near Seattle it's generally called the I-90 trail because it follows the freeway.

 Section 1 - Seattle to West Lake Sammamish - 15 miles

-The trail begins at Dr. Jose Rizal Park.
-From there the trail winds east to the bike tunnel parallel to I-90.
-The bike lane on the Dearborn is the easiest way to get under I-5.
+The trail begins at Dr. Jose Rizal Park just southeast of downtown Seattle.
+When approaching from downtown, the bike lane on the Dearborn is the easiest way to get under I-5 and across Rainier to the start of the paved trail.

 Cross Rainier and take Haiwatha to the start of the trail.
 Almost immediately you will come to a junction, take the left path.
 There will be signs as well; in fact there is excellent signage on the trail through Bellevue.